 World Premiere: 'or/and'VIEW EVENT DETAILS

-a multimedia chamber operatic poem by Shih-Hui Chen and Monique Truong
+a multimedia chamber operatic poem by composer Shih-Hui Chen, librettist Monique Truong, and director Doug Fitch

 Friday, September 23, 2022